adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## CNNs

+* Use CNNs for *any* image related task.
+It's really hard for me to think of any image processing task that hasn't been absoluted revolutionized by CNNs.
+	* That being said, you might not want to use CNNs if you have latency, power, computation, or memory constraints.
+In a lot of different areas (IoT for example), some of the downsides of using a CNN flare up.
 * Transfer learning is harder than it looks.
 Found out from firsthand experience.
 During a hackathon, my friend and I wanted to determine whether someone has bad posture or not (from a picture) and so we spent quite a bit of time creating a 500 image dataset, but even with using a pretrained model, chopping off the last layer, and retraining it, and while the network was able to learn and get a decent accuracy on the training set, the validation and testing accuracies weren’t up to par signaling that overfitting might be a problem (due to our small dataset).
 Moral of the story is don’t think that transfer learning will come and save your image processing task.
 Take a good amount of time to create a solid dataset, and understand what type of model you’ll need, and what kind of modifications you’ll need to make to the pretrained network.
 	* Transfer learning is also interesting because there are two different ways that you can go with it.
 You can use transfer learning for finetuning.
 This is where you take a pretrained CNN (trained on Imagenet), chop off the last fully connected layer, add an FC layer specific to your task, and then retrain on your dataset.
 However, there's also another interesting approach called transfer learning for feature extraction.
 This is where you take a pretrained CNN, pass your data through the CNN, get the output activations from the last convolutional layer, and then use that feature representation as your data for training a more simple model like an SVM or linear regression.